affan98/waitlistBot/README.md

 myNumber = "use this format +15556665555"
 ```

-Before running, make sure to install the Twilio module.
+Before running, make sure to install the Twilio module (6.8.4).

 ```
 $ pip install twilio